-ANSWER: There are at least twenty distinct interactions between angels and humans in the Gospel accounts and the New Testament as a whole.
-The below list of angelic appearances is listed in chronological order.
+There are more than twenty interactions humans have experienced with angels listed both in the Gospel accounts and in the rest of the New Testament.
+The below list of righteous spirit appearances is listed in chronological order.

-An angel appears to Zacharias, in Jerusalem's temple, announcing his wife Elizabeth will bear a son whose name will be John.
-He will have the Holy Spirit from his mother's womb and live like a Nazarite (Luke 1:11 - 20, 26 - 38).
+The first New Testament interaction with angels happens to Zacharias in Jerusalem's temple.
+He is told his wife Elizabeth will bear a son whose name will be John (John the Baptist).
+John will have the Holy Spirit from his mother's womb and live like a Nazarite (Luke 1:11 - 20, 26 - 38).

-Gabriel (who is one of a class of angels called Archangels) is sent to a virgin named Mary to inform her that she will miraculously conceive of the Savior whom will be named Jesus (Luke 1:26 - 38).
+Gabriel (an Archangel) is sent to a virgin named Mary to inform her that she will miraculously conceive of the Savior whom will be named Jesus (Luke 1:26 - 38).

-An angel announces to Bethlehem's shepherds that Jesus has been born.
+A righteous spirit announces to Bethlehem's shepherds that Jesus has been born.
 They are also told where to find the newborn King and Savior of mankind.
-Multiple angels also praise God for the unique miracle of Christ's birth to a virgin (Luke 2:9 - 15).
+Multiple righteous spirits also praise God for the unique miracle of Christ's birth to a virgin (Luke 2:9 - 15).

-An angel appears, at Jesus' tomb, to Jesus' mother, Mary Magdalene and others informing them that the Lord has risen from the dead.
+A righteous spirit-based being appeared twice near Jesus' tomb declaring, to Mary, Mary Magdalene and others, that the Lord has already risen from the dead (Matthew 28:1 - 2, 5 - 6, Mark 16:5 - 6).
 He also tells them to let the other disciples know of his resurrection and that he will meet them in Galilee (Matthew 28:2 - 7).